riadjoseph/royal-giraffe/src/pages/faq.md

           audit](https://calendly.com/webf) (yes, no commitment whatsoever).
         question: What is SEO?
       - question: How long does it take to start getting results?
-        answer: >
+        answer: >+
           It depends.
-For example, little tweaks to a fairly large e-commerce site that has been live for a while can bring in results within 1 to 3 weeks.
+For example, little tweaks to a fairly large e-commerce site that has been live for a while can bring in results within 1 to 3 weeks, but even that is not a guarantee.

           For a brand new website, with little content, it can take months.

           In a nutshell :

           *   One size does NOT fit all.